Israel moves to name Golan settlement after Trump

 “The Golan Heights was and will always be an inseparable part of our country and homeland,” he said.

 Developing Ramat Trump will not be easy.
-Ringed by high yellow grass and landmines, it is roughly 20 kilometers (12 miles) from the Syrian border and a half hour drive from the nearest Israeli town, Kiryat Shmona, a community of about 20,000 people near the Lebanese border.
+Ringed by high yellow grass and land mines, it is roughly 20 kilometers (12 miles) from the Syrian border and a half hour drive from the nearest Israeli town, Kiryat Shmona, a community of about 20,000 people near the Lebanese border.

-According to Israeli figures, roughly 50,000 people live in the Golan, about half are Jewish Israelis and the other half Arab Druze residents.
+According to Israeli figures, almost 50,000 people live in the Golan, including about 22,000 Jewish Israelis and nearly 25,000 Arab Druze residents.

 While Israel has encouraged and promoted settlement in the Golan, its remote location, several hours from the economic center of Tel Aviv, has been an obstacle.
 The area is home to small agriculture and tourism sectors but otherwise has little industry.